A generalization of photon sphere based on escape/capture cone: Outer Dark Horizon and Inner Dark Horizon

-The outer dark domain and the inner dark domain are sometimes simply called the dark domains as a set.
+The outer dark domain and the inner dark domain are sometimes simply called the dark domains in short.
 Similarly, the outer dark horizon and the inner dark horizon are simply called the dark horizons.
 The ODD and IDD are complementary concepts to each other in the sense that the roles of ``there exists'' and ``for all'' are switched in the definitions.
 We required the vector $n^\mu$ to be orthogonal to $T^\mu$ in the definitions of \ref{ODD} and \ref{IDD} in order to consider the escape condition of photons in the frame associated with $T^\mu$.
-As a result, the locations of dark domains and dark horizons depend on the choice of $T^\mu$, which is arbitrarily chosen.
-The reason why we normalized $T^\mu$ is that only the direction of $T^\mu$, but not its norm, is important in the above definitions.
-Note that the norm of $n^\mu$ also has no effect in the definitions.
-One natural choice is to take $T^\mu$ as tangent vectors of the light source orbits.
-In this case, the escape condition of the emitted photon depends on the motion of the sources due to the effect of the relativistic beaming.
-In spacetimes with symmetries, it is also natural to construct $T^\mu$ using the time coordinate, which will be adopted in Secs.~\ref{Sec:stsp}, \ref{Sec:Vaidya} and \ref{Sec:Kerr}.
+As a result, the locations of dark domains and dark horizons depend on $T^\mu$.
+We take $T^\mu$ as tangent vectors of the light source worldlines.
+The escape condition of the emitted photon depends on the motion of the sources due to the effect of the relativistic beaming.
 Here, it is also possible to consider situations where $T^\mu$ is defined only in a subregion of the spacetime and define the dark domain and dark horizon in this subregion, but we mainly focus on situations where $T^\mu$ is defined globally in the whole spacetime.

 In addition, we can consider a particular class of the outer/inner dark domain/horizon.
-Suppose a time coordinate $t$ is present, and a spacelike hypersurface $\Sigma_t$ is given by $t=\mathrm{constant}$.
+Suppose that a time coordinate $t$ is present, and a spacelike hypersurface $\Sigma_t$ is given by $t=\mathrm{constant}$.
 From the time coordinate $t$, we can naturally introduce a timelike unit vector field by

-Adopting this vector field as $T^\mu$ in the definitions of the ODD and IDD, we can introduce outer/inner dark domain/horizon associated with the time slice $\Sigma_t$ as follows:\footnote{ This is a particular case where $T^\mu$ satisfies $T_{[\mu}\nabla_{\nu}T_{\rho]}=0$ by Frobenius' theorem.}
+Adopting this vector field as $T^\mu$ in the definitions of the ODD and IDD, we can introduce outer/inner dark domain/horizon associated with the time slice $\Sigma_t$ as follows:\footnote{ This is a particular case where $T^\mu$ satisfies $T_{[\mu}\nabla_{\nu}T_{\rho]}=0$ by Frobenius's theorem.}

 \begin{definition}[{\bf outer/inner dark domain/horizon associated with $\Sigma_t$}] Suppose a time coordinate $t$ is present, and the spacelike hypersurface $t=$constant is denoted as $\Sigma_t$.
 The ODD/IDD and the ODH/IDH associated with the timelike vector field $T^\mu=-\nabla^\mu t/\sqrt{-\nabla^\nu t\nabla_\nu t}$ are called the ODD/IDD and the ODH/IDH associated with time slice $\Sigma_t$. \end{definition}